Why Should Businesses Build Mobile Applications?

 The first answer to this question lies in the sheer volume of mobile apps on the market and the near universal and constant usage of smartphones.

-According to eMarketer, among adult population in the United States, about 90 percent of time spent on mobile devices is spent using apps.
-According to SensorTower, worldwide consumer spending in mobile apps reached $64.9 billion across the App Store and Google Play in the first half of 2021.
+According to eMarketer, among the adult population in the United States, about 90 percent of time spent on mobile devices is spent using apps.
+According to SensorTower, worldwide consumer spending on mobile apps reached $64.9 billion across the App Store and Google Play in the first half of 2021.
 This was 24.8 percent more than the $52 billion generated by both stores in the same period in 2020.

-It is worth noting that, on the other hand, a poorly performing, low-quality app will create a negative image for your brand and may scare off existing and potential clients.
+It is worth noting, on the other hand, that a poorly performing, low-quality app will create a negative image for your brand and may scare off existing and potential clients.
 If an app is unappealing, users will be quick to delete it from their phones.

 What Types of Business Benefit Most from Mobile Apps?

 Experience shows that the B2C sector most frequently builds and offers mobile apps to their clients.
-The most common examples would be online retail stores and companies in the service sector, such as entertainment venues and organizers, fitness centers, cafes and restaurants, delivery services, banks, etc.
+The most common examples would be online retail stores and companies in the service sector, such as entertainment venues and organizers, fitness centers, cafés and restaurants, delivery services, banks, etc.

 What Goals Could a Mobile Application Help Your Business Achieve?